Regulation 82: Claims overlap between parent & divisional applications

 Meaning of ‘substantially the same matter’

-7. Having regard to the plain meaning of the words, the claims of the respective applications must be ‘for the most part (or to a significant extent) identical’ to trigger regulation 82.
+8. From Oracle, paragraph 9, “‘substantially the same’ means ‘essentially the same’, ‘the same but for minor unimportant details’, and/or ‘not substantially different’”.
+Having regard to the plain meaning of the words, the claims of the respective applications must be ‘for substantially the same matter' to trigger regulation 82.
 It is not enough that the respective claims have some overlap.
 They must overlap to a significant extent to be for substantially the same matter such that they could invoke the public interest concerns described in Dreyfus.

 Relevant case law